 Other books include the award-winning Imperial War Museum Book of the Desert War, a history of the campaigns in North Africa, 1940-42; Britain Invaded, an imaginary account of a cross-channel German invasion in 1940; and Voices of the Foreign Legion, a history of the French Foreign Legion based on first-hand narratives.

 He is also the author of a number of children’s history books for Wayland and Franklin Watts, and has been a contributor to several major projects for Dorling Kindersley.

-Adrian Gilbert’s television appearances include The History Channel, Sky News, the BBC, ITV and Discovery Channel, He has contributed to The Sunday Times, the Guardian and several magazines including Q, Time Out and The Good Book Guide.
+His television appearances include The History Channel, Sky News, the BBC, ITV and Discovery Channel, He has contributed to The Sunday Times, the Guardian and several magazines including Q, Time Out and The Good Book Guide.
 He regularly gives talks and lectures.

 Adrian Gilbert is married with three children and lives and works in Cheshire, England.
 He also reviews books on military history at www.warbooksreview.com